javivivu35/Puzzle-San-Valentin/README.md

 0. **Stage 0:** Letter appears on screen (click to open)
 1. **Stage 1:** She solves the 3x3 sliding puzzle to reveal your photo
-2. **Stage 2:** The full image appears with "...you complete me." and "Will you be my Valentine?" and a Yes button
+2. **Stage 2:** The full image appears with "...you complete me." and "Quieres ser mi cita de San Valentin?" and a SI button
-3. **Stage 3:** When she clicks "Yes", it's celebration time!
+3. **Stage 3:** When she clicks "SI", it's celebration time!

 ## Customization